 Also, if surgery is scheduled long after our initial consultation, I may ask you to return to the office prior to surgery and conduct the aforementioned steps so as to review and refresh your memory and answer any new questions that you may have.

-Most of the facial cosmetic and reconstructive surgical procedures can be performed on an outpatient basis at the Fedok Plastic Surgery or at South Baldwin Regional Medical Center.
+Most of the facial surgical procedures can be performed on an outpatient basis at the Fedok Plastic Surgery or at South Baldwin Regional Medical Center.
 I will give you my opinion as to whether the surgical procedure should be completed at these facilities or as a hospital inpatient if your particular insurance dictates such.
 In either case, you should be prepared to remain in the surgical facility until I believe it is safe for you to return home or to a clinic villa.
 If you are returning to your home, you must arrange to have someone accompany you home upon discharge, stay with you through the first night and bring you back to the office in the morning.
 Our staff is able to assist you with arranging villa stays and nursing care.

 Certain procedures may be considered by the surgeon to be best performed as an inpatient or hospital outpatient.
 Patients are hospitalized at South Baldwin Regional Medical Center or at the University of South Alabama Medical Center.
 The cost generally depends on the type of surgical procedure being completed and the amount of time in the operating room.
 Costs usually include the operating and recovery room expenses, medications and supplies.

 Check with your insurance company to see if your policy will cover any of the above-mentioned incurred expenses at that particular facility.